michaelmallon/Recommending-Song-Playlists/README.md

 The dataset provided in a .JSON format contained contained 1 million unique playlists,

-2.2+ million unique songs with 66+million songs in total.
+2.2+ million unique songs with 66+million songs in total,

 Additional audio features were also scraped for each of the 2.2+ million. unique songs in the dataset

 ## Contents